 DOE Measurement Challenges

-When evaluating NIR DOE emissions for facial recognition it’s imperative to assess every single dot for performance and safety.
+When evaluating NIR DOE emissions for facial recognition it’s imperative to assess every single dot for performance and accuracy.
 Until recently, the method for measuring DOE emissions was limited to checking dot patterns for accuracy by mapping them against ideal patterns or coordinates (typically with the NIR light pattern cast against a screen or wall).
 However, this method relies on a static pattern match and does not dynamically adapt to new DOE patterns.
 This method also cannot report precise radiometric data of the DOE emission points, providing only dimensional evaluation and simple pass/fail analysis.

 Each dot in a facial recognition DOE array must be accurately positioned (angle, inclination, azimuth) and emitted with the correct radiant intensity to ensure it is properly reflected back and “understood” by the device’s infrared sensor.
 Manufacturers must control the position and output of each dot for the device to correctly map facial contours.
-For thorough evaluation of dot-by-dot performance and safety, the ideal system should identify points of interest across the image, measure values for each dot in the DOE pattern, and evaluate the accuracy of the pattern as a whole.
+For thorough evaluation of dot-by-dot performance, the ideal system should identify points of interest across the image, measure values for each dot in the DOE pattern, and evaluate the accuracy of the pattern as a whole.

 A sample DOE dot pattern before (left) and after analysis (right) using automatic dot detection in Radiant’s TrueTest™ Software.
 The software measures maximum peak (strongest emitter), maximum peak location (inclination/azimuth), maximum peak averages, maximum peak solid angle, number of pixels as maximum peak point, spot power uniformity (between dots), total flux, and DOE flux, along with dot-by-dot measurements for comprehensive analysis.